amylio/BellyButtonBiodiversity/README.md

 ![bubble](https://github.com/amylio/BellyButtonBiodiversity/blob/main/Images/bubblechart.png)

 * Use `HTML` and `Bootstrap` components to display the results, add images, webpage customization and interactive buttons (i.e. dropdown list)
-* Publish final, working webpage using `GitHub/GitPages` to allow users access without the needs to store the script in their local drives.
+* Publish final, working webpage using `GitHub/GitPages` to allow users access without the need to store the script and data in their local drives.

 # Results